-(8) Records created as a result of actions under this Policy will be managed in accordance with the University's Records Management Policy, and will be under the management of the Office of the President.
+(8) Records created as a result of actions under this Policy will be under the management of the Office of the President.

 Failure to comply with the provisions of this Policy will be pursued under applicable collective agreements, employment contracts, codes or other University policies and may result in disciplinary action.
 The University reserves the right to recover any profit or financial benefit obtained by a Member as a result of non-compliance.

 Conflict of interest situations may take many forms.
 A limited set of examples is provided below.
 This list is far from exhaustive and the list itself is not to be construed as restrictive of the scope of conflict of interest situations or scenarios.

 (i) Interest in a Research, Business, Contract or Transaction

 Entering into, involvement in, or influencing of an agreement on behalf of the University including a research, business or other contract, a business arrangement, licensing agreement, purchasing agreement, or any other transaction with a company, organization, firm or individual in which the Member, or a Family Associate or Personal Associate of the Member has or has had within the previous five-years, a personal interest.